 - The AP coordinator or other authorized staff person logs in to the DAS portal from a computer connected to the internet after the exam administration to submit the files for scoring.

-- Are already experienced with the operation of Chromebooks, and
+- Are already experienced with the operation of Chromebooks.

-- Will work closely with their IT staff to evaluate and confirm that their approach to recording with Chromebooks satisfies the requirements listed below, and in the Digital Audio Capture (DAC) App Overview for Chromebooks (available in spring 2020).
+- Will work closely with their IT staff to evaluate and confirm that their approach to recording with Chromebooks satisfies the requirements listed below, and in the Digital Audio Capture (DAC) App Overview for Chromebook.
 The DAC App Overview will have specific configuration and installation instructions.

-- iPads and Chromebooks running the DAC app may be in a one-to-one computing environment, where devices are assigned to specific students and may leave the school.
-Devices must be school owned and controlled.
+- Devices must be school owned and controlled.
 Student owned devices may not be used under any circumstances.

 - All coordinators must have a DAS portal account to obtain the DAC Activation Key.
 Proctors will need the Activation Key on exam day so students can unlock the app for testing.
 Log in to the DAS portal to get your school’s unique DAC Activation key.